microsoft/vscode-docs/docs/python/python-tutorial.md

 ## Running Hello World

 It's simple to run `hello.py` with Python.
-From an external terminal, just type `python3 hello.py`, and you should see "Hello World" as output.
+From an external terminal, just type `python3 hello.py`, and you should see "Hello World" as output (if the `python3` command is not available, try `python` or `py`).

 You can also use the VS Code [integrated terminal](/docs/editor/integrated-terminal.md), opened using **View > Integrated Terminal** (`kb(workbench.action.terminal.toggleTerminal)` with the backtick character), to stay within the context of VS Code.
 Then you can just run `python hello.py` directly: